 Yes.
 There is a one time $75 Technology and Administrative Fee when you register for the first time.
-This helps to offset the technology used to maintain your email account, computer labs, upgrading technology and may be used to support any number of new initiatives to provide better services to adult students.
-You may pay for this out of pocket or have it applied to your account for financial aid to cover.
+This helps to offset the technology used to maintain your email account, computer labs, technology upgrades and may be used to support any number of new initiatives to provide better services to adult students.
+You may pay for this out of pocket or use financial aid to cover it.

 Can I have my transcripts evaluated before I apply?